armyofevilrobots/helenplatt.ca/content/art/salishreef.md

 weight: 20
 ---

 Painting created with Golden acrylic paints including metallics, on canvas.
-Coated with high gloss epoxy with uv protection.
+Coated with high gloss epoxy.
 Includes white wood frames.
 Price does not include tax or shipping.